Bert Papenfuß

-Bert Papenfuß (born 11 January 1956 in Stavenhagen; also Bert Papenfuß-Gorek) is a German poet.
+Bert Papenfuß (also Bert Papenfuß-Gorek; 11 January 1956 – 26 August 2023) was a German poet.

-Life
+Biography

-Papenfuß is a learned electrician and sound and lighting technician.
-After serving time in the East German army as a Bausoldat (construction soldier) he worked at the theatre, first in Schwerin and from 1976 in Berlin.
-He belonged to the literature scene of Prenzlauer Berg, which developed in the late 1970s and has been a freelance writer since 1980.
+Papenfuß was a learned electrician and sound and lighting technician.
+After serving time in the East German army as a Bausoldat (construction soldier) he worked in theatre, first in Schwerin and from 1976 in Berlin.
+He belonged to the literature scene of Prenzlauer Berg that developed in the late 1970s, and had been a freelance writer since 1980.
 He collaborated with numerous artists and musicians, such as A. R. Penck and Tarwater.

-From 1999 to 2009 he was co-owner of the Kaffee Burger club (famous for Wladimir Kaminers Russendisko), where he coordinated the cultural programme Salon Brückenkopf.
-He is co-editor of the anarchistic magazine Gegner and the cultural magazine Zonic.
-He is co-owner of the culture café Rumbalotte Contiua, which opened doors on 17 September 2010.
+From 1999 to 2009 he was co-owner of the Kaffee Burger club (famous for Wladimir Kaminer's Russendisko), where he coordinated the cultural programme Salon Brückenkopf.
+He was co-editor of the anarchistic magazine Gegner and the cultural magazine Zonic.
+He was co-owner of the culture café Rumbalotte Contiua, which opened its doors on 17 September 2010.

+Papenfuß died of cancer on 26 August 2023, at the age of 67.